Time (Fleetwood Mac album): Songs

 Another version of "Blow by Blow" had featured on the Gloryland World Cup USA 94 album for the 1994 World Cup the previous year.
 The five-piece lineup fronted by Billy Burnette, Mason and Bramlett performed it at the tournament's launch concert along with "Dreamin' the Dream", "The Chain" and "Oh Well".

 "Talkin' to My Heart" was written in Nashville by Burnette prior to his second stint with Fleetwood Mac.
 Burnette co-wrote the song with Rafe Van Hoy and Deborah Allen, who had previously worked with Burnette on his 1993 Coming Home album.

 "Nothing Without You" had originally been recorded by Delaney Bramlett, the father of Bekka, on his 1975 album Giving Birth to a Song, which had featured writing contributions from Billy Burnette.
 An additional verse written by Bekka ensured she got a writing credit on "Nothing Without You".
 Bramlett had performed the song live on a few occasions and altered some of the lyrics.
 Bramlett later told Rolling Stone that she felt that her songwriting credit was unearned based on her belief that her additions to the song were minimal.
 She called the decision to list her as a co-writer on the song a "business move" and said that writing credit was a "thorn in [her] side".
 She also co-wrote "Dreamin' the Dream" with Burnette soon after the two began a romantic relationship.
 Bramlett commented that Burnette wrote about "80% of the song", which she attributed to her attempts at "laying on the bed, trying to be sexy with [her] notepaper and pen instead of focusing on the song."
-Burnette recalled that Fleetwood, Mason, and John McVie were favorable on "Dreamin' the Dream" and that its inclusion was based on a protocol that the song received unanimous support from the band.
+Burnette recalled that Fleetwood, Mason, and John McVie were favorable on "Dreamin' the Dream" and that its inclusion was based on a protocol that any song submitted for the album had to receive unanimous support from the band.
 He said that "when you brought a new song in, everyone had to like it.
 It was something the band voted on."

 The album also featured a rare lead vocal from drummer/band leader Mick Fleetwood on the seven-minute spoken piece "These Strange Times", produced by Duran Duran producer John Jones and written with Beach Boys co-writer Ray Kennedy.
 The spoken-word piece paid tribute to Peter Green and openly alluded to his songs "Man of the World" and "The Green Manalishi".
 The third verse also alluded to Stevie Nicks' "Dreams" and Lindsey Buckingham's "Walk a Thin Line".